pagkly/Zed/Investopedia4/Home Modification.md

 ## Other Examples of Home Modifications

-Home modifications range in price and project scope.
-Some of the most common include larger digital displays for computers, temperature controls, easy-to-use fixtures for light switches or faucets, grab bars or rails, door openers, security systems, wheelchair ramps or stairlifts, and walk-in tubs.
+Home modifications range in price and project [[Scope|scope]].
+Some of the most common include larger digital displays for computers, temperature controls, easy-to-use fixtures for light switches or faucets, grab bars or rails, door openers, [[Security|security]] systems, wheelchair ramps or stairlifts, and walk-in tubs.